 I read, watched, and listened to a lot these past two months and now I have a number of new favourites.
 Let’s talk books, movies, songs & life!

-June slipped away, in all honesty.
+June disappeared, in all honesty.
 It’s almost as though this month was non-existent and we’re already in July.
 Halfway through the year.
-We’re still isolated a year later and I keep reminding myself that there is still hope.
+We’re still self-isolating a year later and I keep reminding myself that there is still hope.
 June was absolutely a blur.
 I know I say that so much, but I started out in a most terrible reading slump.